Longsight

 |

-the District of Longsight is difficult to identify, and no definitive
+The name of the District of Longsight is difficult to identify,

-explanation is available.
-There is a legend, however, that one
+and no definitive explanation is available.
+There is a legend, however,

-of the generals of Bonnie Prince Charlie was heard to remark as
+that one of the generals of Bonnie Prince Charlie was heard to remark

-and as charming and plausible an explanation as it may be, it
+as charming and plausible an explanation as it may be, it should

 The Old Roman

-middle of the district and is one of its defining features.
-Along
+of the district and is one of its defining features.
+Along the line

-the line of this road it is located between Ardwick in the north,
+of this road it is located between Ardwick in the north, Rusholme

-Rusholme in the west and Levenshulme in the South.
-Nineteenth
+in the west and Levenshulme in the South.
+Nineteenth century maps

-century maps show the area as being split between the neighbouring
+show the area as being split between the neighbouring districts

-districts of Gorton and Openshaw - thus Longsight is a relatively
+of Gorton and Openshaw - thus Longsight is a relatively new district

-really grew out of the Industrial Revolution and its recent history
+grew out of the Industrial Revolution and its recent history is

 maintenance yards which cover much of the districts area.
 Unusually,